lperry34/lperry34.github.io/README.md

 ## Levi Perry

+This website is a personal portfolio, and just a little bit about myself.
-I am a student that is currently attending General Assembly
+I am a student that is currently attending General Assembly.